curedao/curedao-wiki/resources/aragon-dao-accounting.md

 2. Install Metamask and add the Harmony Chain and our token as [described here](../how-to/get-tokens.md)
 3. Go to [https://client.aragon.org](https://client.aragon.org/)
 4. Connect with harmony wallet
-5. Type `curedao` in Find Existing Org
+5. Type `pcuredao` in Find Existing Org
 6. Let it sync for a long time